 - Click OK.

-** Note for MAC OSX users, if you have upgraded to Mavericks, you MUST use a 64-bit mode browser such as Safari or Firefox.
+** Note for MAC OSX users, if you have upgraded to Mavericks or above, you MUST use a 64-bit mode browser such as Safari or Firefox.
 Google Chrome will not work at this time by design of OSX.

 Keep in mind that not all instructors allow students to check their grades in Blackboard.
 Please be sure to read over your syllabus or email your instructor on how your grades will be posted.

 - In your course menu click on My Grades.
 If you do not see My Grades, but do see Tools, click on Tools then on the My Grades tool.